thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 ![Results](/assets/scraping-by-example-ajax-pagination/results.png)

-Notice that the entire page did not refresh.
-Instead the bottom pane was dynamically populated with the results.

 In the developer tools, click on the Network tab.
 You'll see the requests that were sent when the form was submitted.